Polymenorrhea is a term for frequent, short menstrual cycles. This can occur naturally, but in some cases, it is a symptom of an underlying issue.

 A person who feels they are stressed should talk to their doctor and may want to see a psychological therapist for support.

 Treatment depends on the cause of polymenorrhea.
-A review of abnormal uterine bleeding recommends individualized treatment, and no one-size-fits-all approaches are available.
+A

 Management of the condition should consider a person’s fertility desire and contraceptive needs, the impact of symptoms, other conditions present, and any other contributing factors.